Pagets Disease: Etiology and Pathogenesis

 - initial phase of disorder involves bone resorption by osteoclasts;

-- subsequently there is vigorous osteoblastic response, producing excessive, poorly organized, structurally weak, highly vascular woven bone;
+- subsequently there is vigorous osteoblastic response, producing excessive, poorly organized, structurally weak, highly vascular

 - disease causes significant increase in blood flow of involved bones;